Conservation of wild salmon

 - prohibit the retention of salmon caught in coastal waters

-- permit the killing of salmon within inland waters where stocks are above a defined conservation limit
+- permit the killing of salmon within inland waters where stocks are above a defined conservation limi

-- require mandatory catch and release of salmon in areas which fall below their defined conservation limit following the assessment of salmon stocks
+- require mandatory catch and release of salmon in areas that are deemed to be in poor conservation status

 The conservation of stocks is re-assessed each year and we consult annually on proposals for the following fishing season.
 After the consultation has concluded and evidence has been reviewed, the regulations are amended accordingly.

-The proposed river gradings for 2023 season provides information on the latest annual assessment and an outcome report summarising the views received from the consultation was published on 16 December 2022.
+The proposed river gradings for 2024 season provides information on the latest annual assessment.

 On this page: